Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Practical Implementation of AIT Condition

 \section{Practical Implementation of AIT Condition}

 In this section, we discuss the practical implementation of the AIT condition.
-In Section \ref{Section-Expanded-AIT-Condition}, we first address how to conduct the AIT condition when covariates are present.
-We then present a method for applying the AIT condition to data with a limited sample size in Section \ref{Section-algorithm}.
+In Section \ref{Section-Expanded-AIT-Condition}, we first address how to implement the AIT condition when covariates are present.
+In Section \ref{Section-algorithm}, we then propose a sample splitting procedure for implementing the AIT condition with finite samples.
+Finally, in Section \ref{Sec: Asymptotic Validity}, we establish the asymptotic validity of the AIT test.